rexali/rexali.github.io/_posts/2019-05-23-Who-is-Rexali.markdown

 SIDE PROJECTS

-*	Customer Churn : a model or system to determine when a customer is likely to change or switch a service.
+*	Customer Churn: a model or system to determine when a customer is likely to change or switch a service.
 *	Loan Status: a system to predict or classify that is likely to default in payment of loan
 *	House Sales: data analysis and prediction of housing sales price in King County, USA.
 *	Segmentation and Clustering of Neighbourhoods: To segment and cluster neighbourhood in Downtown Toronto in Toronto City
-*	The Battle of Neighbourhoods - To recommend the best Borough, either the Manhattan or the  Downtown Toronto, to site a restaurant business
+*	The Battle of Neighbourhoods - to recommend the best Borough, either the Manhattan or the  Downtown Toronto, to site a restaurant business

 EDUCATIONS AND CERTIFICATES